vsleios/Wolt_delivery_orders/README.md

 <br>
 *Venue clusters*

+We cluster the 4D point cloud of the vectors (user longitude, user latitude, venue longitude, venue latitude), so it accounts for user-venue connections!
+Then we project all the 4D points in their user-plane or venue-plane and color each projection according to the initial cluster it belongs to.
+The fact that the two projections appear to be well clustered on their 2D planes and that they also match, shows the importance of distance in the orders.

+We can look further for intra-cluster and inter-cluster distance averages of orders for more insights!

 ## Can we improve the accuracy of the delivery time ?

 Yes!
 With an XGBoost model we can achieve a better estimation of the actual delivery time by 7.6%.